mayabenowitz/Origins/README.md

 optimized water cycles,

-and an accumulated ecological history with a vast database for AI model training.
+an accumulated ecological history with a vast database for AI model training,

+and some fucking soul.

-**That's much closer to how we value a forest--but with a central nervous system and a brain.**
+**That's much closer to how we value a forest--but with a central nervous system, a brain, and a personality.**

 ### And that suggests a new unit of architecture